lenincompres/DOM.create/README.md

 }, someElement, true);
 ```

-A true boolean may indicate the new structure should replace any existing one in the element, instead of the default append mode.
+A *true* boolean may be passed too, to indicate the new structure should **replace** any existing one in the element, instead of the default **append** mode.
-Specifying **false** here will prepend the struture instead.
+Specifying *false* here will **prepend** the struture instead.

-You may also provide a string to indicate the tag of a new element where the DOM structure will be created.
+You may also provide a string to indicate the tag for a new element, where the DOM structure will be created.
-The following example creates a main element with the domified structure.
-It returns this main element, and prepends it in someElement.
+The following example creates a *main* element inside the *someElement*.
+It returns this *main* element.

 ```javascript
 DOM.create({